hoothin/PagetualGuide/docs/rules/waitElement.md

 # waitElement
->The array["exist", "not exist"] contains "selector or xpath of element must exist (for some lazyload element)" & "selector or xpath of element must not exist (for some loading placeholder which need scroll into view to load)"
+>Array `["exist", "not exist"]` containing the selector/XPath that must exist (for lazyload) and the selector/XPath that must not exist (placeholder to disappear).

 Example:
 --